lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 <pre><code>rsync -arP --include='/SNP*/' --include='/SNP*/*/'  --include='SNP*/*/Imputation_MiniMacOutput_RefCtrl/' --include='SNP*/*/Imputation_MiniMacOutput_RefCtrl/***' --exclude='*' --ignore-existing --remove-source-files /projects/sequence_analysis/vol4/simGWASData/ /scratch/linly/simGWASData</code></pre>
 Lastly, you can remove the files in the source folder (i.e., the sender side) using the option "--remove-source-file"

-<b>UPDDATE</b>: Up till today (09/11/2015, Uh-oh, a sad date) I've gone through a 300GB+ file, 1TB memory, 70TB disk space limit, 72h cpu time, 16 cores, etc...So I no longer have the strong feelings described at the beginning of this post.
+<b>UPDDATE</b>: Up till today (09/11/2015, Uh-oh, a sad date) I've gone through a 300GB+ file, 1TB memory, 70TB disk space limit, 72h cpu time, 80 cores, etc...So I no longer have the strong feelings described at the beginning of this post.
 To be honest, it even sounds a little bit naive to me now.
 Yesterday when my colleague Ruhi told me our IT group has granted her an exclusive 5TB storage space, my first response was "only 5TB?"
-Then I couldn't believe I did that. ^_^
+Then I couldn't believe I actually said that...

 <h2>References</h2>
 <ul>